 Design MTI with cooperation in mind: All MTIs will be designed, and MTI RFPs/RFAs will include requirements, to work together with RAcqs, C&S implementation, and other mechanisms delivering EE in that market, seeking to maximize beneficial cooperation and minimize conflict.

-Modifying the MTI: The MT-PA will modify the MTI as appropriate to maximize customer and energy system benefits, maximize collaboration and synergistic benefits with RAcq/C&S programs, and minimize conflicts detrimental to CPUC’s EE policy objectives.
+Modifying the MTI: The MTA will modify the MTI as appropriate to maximize customer and energy system benefits, maximize collaboration and synergistic benefits with RAcq/C&S programs, and minimize conflicts detrimental to CPUC’s EE policy objectives.
 For example, if a proposed MTI might stop an existing RAcq program before the MTI could be effective, the MT-PA should seek to ramp implementation of the MTI on a timeline that would enable the RACQ program to complete its work.

-Early alignment during RAcq RFPs: Future RAcq RFPs will include incentives for 3PIs to collaborate in the development and implementation of MTIs, in coordination with MT-PAs and MTI proposer(s)/implementer(s).
+Early alignment during RAcq RFPs: Future RAcq RFPs will include incentives for 3PIs to collaborate in the development and implementation of MTIs, in coordination with MTAs and MTI proposer(s)/implementer(s).
 Any potential to adjust RAcq/C&S programs in conjunction with MTI implementation should avoid increasing uncertainty for the 3PI, which would increase financing burden and cost and, as a result, increase customer cost.

 Accessible info: All MT RFPs/RFAs will include a brief description of related RAcq and C&S implementation programs, as well as links to detailed descriptions.
 MTI proposer(s) will be required to include a discussion of how their potential MTIs would dovetail with existing RAcq / C&S implementation effort(s) in their submission(s).

-Opportunities pro-actively sent to 3P implementers: The MT-PA, when releasing any solicitation of MT ideas/proposals, will simultaneously send the notice of opportunity to all 3PIs.
+Opportunities pro-actively sent to 3P implementers: The MTA, when releasing any solicitation of MT ideas/proposals, will simultaneously send the notice of opportunity to all 3PIs.
 This will allow 3PIs to participate in developing MTIs, to think through MT approaches to their market, and to submit bids should they so desire.

 Resolution of Conflicts

 If conflicts remain after efforts to coordinate, collaborate, and avoid, minimize and mitigate conflicts, the MTWG recommends that the conflict is resolved through the following process.
-We recommend that the CPUC develops proposed guidelines and rules to be applied to this process, building on the assessment factors and avoidance, minimization and mitigation activities discussed above.
+We recommend that the CPUC develop proposed guidelines and rules to be applied to this process, building on the assessment factors and avoidance, minimization, and mitigation activities discussed above.

 We suggest three stages of dispute resolution:

 Informal Dispute Resolution.
-The MT-PA, MTI proposer(s) and relevant PA and 3PI(s)/C&S teams would engage in informal discussions focused on developing project-specific solutions that would maximize efficiency benefits while maintaining a robust, competitive market and minimizing customer confusion.
+The MTA, MTI proposer(s) and relevant PA and 3PI(s)/C&S teams would engage in informal discussions focused on developing project-specific solutions that would maximize efficiency benefits while maintaining a robust, competitive market and minimizing customer confusion.

 Formal CPUC Alternative Dispute Resolution Procedures.
-If a conflict remains after the informal discussions, the MT-PA, MTI proposer(s) or relevant PA, 3PI(s) or C&S team(s) may invoke the CPUC’s alternative dispute resolution (ADR) procedures.
+If a conflict remains after the informal discussions, the MTA, MTI proposer(s) or relevant PA, 3PI(s) or C&S team(s) may invoke the CPUC’s alternative dispute resolution (ADR) procedures.
 The party invoking dispute resolution would be required to provide a summary of issues and impacts.
 To minimize harm to the proposed MTI and the affected RAcq/C&S program(s), the ADR would follow an expedited schedule.
 Ideally, the ADR results would be included in the advice letter submission for the applicable MTI phase.

 Last Resort: CPUC Decision.
 If informal and formal dispute resolution efforts are unavailing, the CPUC would be the ultimate arbiter, ideally including its decision within its approval of the advice letter for the applicable phase of the MTI.